bioboot/bggn213_W22/index.md

 All announcements regarding the course will be by email to your UCSD address.

 ## Office hours & location:
-Office hours time and location will be determined by student polling during the first week of class.
-For now email and we will make it happen.
+Office hours time and location will be determined by [student polling](https://doodle.com/poll/6zkgw3866rwbfpb4) during the first week of class.
+For other times email and we will make it happen.

 From week 3 onward Barry will hold an additional informal office hour on Thursdays from 1-2pm at the Mandeville coffee cart (a.k.a.
 Art of Espresso) [Map](https://goo.gl/maps/ZecfgoF8qas){:.no-push-state}.